-Offered through SIT, the Social and Political Transformation program illuminates South Africa’s complexity and diversity from both historical and contemporary contexts.
+Offered through SIT, this program illuminates South Africa’s complexity and diversity from both historical and contemporary contexts.
 South Africa is striving to free itself of a legacy of racial discrimination, economic exploitation, and political authoritarianism to build a new democratic and equitable regime.
 Through coursework and community engagement, students will discover the significant role that Durban, the program’s base, has played in South African history.

-The Community Health and Social Policy program, offered through SIT, focuses on topics such as the relationship between traditional healing and state-of-the-art medicine, prenatal care, access to health care, and health education.
+Offered through SIT, this program focuses on topics such as the relationship between traditional healing and state-of-the-art medicine, prenatal care, access to health care, and health education.
 The program emphasizes the role of research, the influence of the media, the roles of the state and private enterprise, and the agency of community members.
 The program is based in Durban, South Africa’s third-largest city.

 South Africa is striving to implement a very progressive national constitution, restructure local governments, have all levels of government working to one cohesive end, deliver basic services to all communities, and come to terms with a high rate of societal violence and a still-uneasy racial divide.
 Students on the Multiculturalism and Human Rights program, will explore these issues.
 The program is based in Cape Town.